Anthony38930/game_development/README.md

 Working through the tutorial, I came across an error which I must of made a while ago regarding the collision.
 I mistyped whilst following the code and I was getting an error until I combed through the source code to see what the mistake was.

 28/01/23
+Created the game assets myself by utiling pixelart (https://www.pixilart.com/draw) At this stage I'm now looking at how to impliment collision detection around the borders of the window.
+Currently i'm finding it difficult to impliment this.
+I've tried several iterations of code and the game hits game over immediately.